Skip to main content

 • “The reworked story mode feels more engaging and replayable.”

-• “I don't recommend this game because it's so bad.
-There's literally no balance between heroes, especially one that just came out.
-The game is just pay to win; without money, upgrading heroes is very hard because it costs so many coins and cards to level them up.
-This game has the most wonderful matchmaking I have ever seen: before 20th rank there's just bots, but after 20th rank you keep facing overleveled players.
-The game even has pay-to-win weapons, and always the same events with the same elements, shop, and challenges.
-Also, the story mode is so bad, some missions don't even have dialogues for characters to talk.
-So this game is very bad and doesn't deserve the time you spend on it.”
+• “I don't recommend this game because it's so bad—there's literally no balance between heroes, especially one that just came out.
+The game is just pay to win; without money, upgrading heroes is very hard because it costs so many coins and cards to level up.
+The story mode is so bad some characters don't even have dialogue.
+This game does not deserve the time you spend.”

 • optimization